hotwired/stimulus/README.md

 ### Save yourself from JavaScript soup.

 Stimulus is a front-end framework with structured conventions for handling events and tracking the lifecycle of DOM elements.
+Sprinkle your HTML with magic controller, target, and action attributes:

 ```html
 <div data-controller="hello">